oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 *         one    cluster-czpet5do3oq   user-czpet5do3oq   default
 ```

-Now whenever we run a kubectl command if we did need to specify the cluster we could just use `--context=one` to specify the context and thus kubernetes cluster to target the command to (if you are frequenelt switchign between clusters this is good practice as it will be clear to you which cluster you are working on).
+Now whenever we run a kubectl command it will run against the default cluster.
+If we did have multiple clusters then we may need to use the non default cluster, so to specify the cluster we just use `--context=<cluster context name>` (e.g. `--context=one`) to specify the context and thus kubernetes cluster to target the command to (if you are frequently switching between clusters this is good practice to do always as it will be clear to you which cluster you are working on).
 Fortunately for us by the most recent context added to the kubectl config file is used as a default, so in the vast majority of steps in this lab you don't need to specify the context at all - we've only made the changes here to make things easier in case you decide to do some of the lab steps where multiple clusters are needed.

 </details>